PowerMogli/MicroORM/README.md

     ...
 }

-using (DbSession dbSession = new DbSession()) // uses registered connection string and DbEngine.
+using (DbSession dbSession = new DbSession(typeof(this))) // uses registered connection string and DbEngine for types namespace.
 {
     ...
 }